nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 * response-paid
 * backing

-For each of these dimentions the potential options are not an ordered list.
+For each of these dimensions the potential options are not an ordered list.
 Instead like licences each ID will identify a unique option.
 If you wish to identify your package with an option which is not let listed, please PR your option into the lists in the sections which follow.